Disease/Disorder

 Definition

 Lower-limb amputation is the removal of a part, or multiple parts, of the lower limb.
-Though there is some discrepancy in literature regarding exact distal boundaries, it is generally accepted that “major” amputations include those which are at or proximal to the ankle.
+It is generally accepted that “major” amputations include those which are at or above the ankle.

 Etiology